Jay-Idrees/Node-Automated-Readme-Generator/readme.md

 Inquirer

 ## Applied Programming Skills

 This project demonstrates command over the following programing skills:

 - Using command terminal and the Node NPM package Inquirer to generate an automated readme file.
-Utilizing various node packages.

 - Using gitignore to prevent node modules from being uploaded into the git repository.

 - Creating table of contents in the readme file using a markdown function.

-- Obtaining tags for licenses and implantin them into the readme file automatically.
+- Customizing tags for licenses and technologies in a readme.

 - Understanding the various forms of inputs available via inquirer.

 - Notice how the index.js file utilized a variety of prompt options for data input including 'input' 'checkbox' 'expandable choices' 'list' 'editor box' and 'password'

 - Notice the use of "default" values as starting text for a quick modifiation of a readme file and "validate" to check that the user inputs a value.

 - Demonstrates understanding regarding initilaiztion with npm init specifying web and developer dependencies in package.jason

 - Demonstrates understanding about the npm commands for installation of packages, testing and running the application Skills in pseudocoding.

 - Application concepts regarding template literals and string-interpolation.
 Using git for version control.

-- Writing file in Node.js.
+- Writing a readme file using Node.js.

 ## Key files in the repository